-It is expected that the total proceeds from subscription to the Rights Issue Shares will be two hundred and sixty-five million (265,000,000) Saudi Riyals.
-It is expected that about five million Saudi Riyals (5,000,000) Saudi Riyals will be deducted from the total proceeds of the offering to cover the expenses and subscription fees of the Financial Advisor, Legal Advisor, Lead Manager, Underwriter, advertising and printing expenses and other expenses related to the subscription.
-Accordingly, the net proceeds of the Offering will amount to about two hundred and sixty million (260,000,000) Saudi Riyals.
+It is expected that the total proceeds from the offering of the rights issue will amount to two hundred and sixty-five million (265,000,000) Saudi riyals.
+It is expected that about fifteen million (15,000,000) riyals will be deducted from the total proceeds of the offering; to cover the offering expenses and fees of the Financial Advisor, Legal Advisor, Lead Manager, Underwriter, advertising and printing expenses and other expenses related to the subscription.
+Accordingly: The net proceeds of the offering will amount to about two hundred and fifty million (250,000,000) Saudi riyals.